Pamela Koehne-Drube

 Publishing

-Book Formatting 101: What You Need to Know
+Book Formatting 101: Everything You Need to Know

 Publishing a book is an exciting journey, but it’s not just about writing a great story.
 It’s also about presenting it in a way that’s attractive, easy to read, and professional.
 That’s why book formatting is so important; it’s preparing your manuscript for publication, ensuring consistent font styles and sizes, appropriate headings and subheadings, and using correct indentations and spacing.
 It also ensures the look and feel of your manuscript can be tailored to wherever you choose to publish.